-Finding out whether your device drivers are out of date isn’t that simple – and neither is getting the updates.
+Finding out whether your device drivers are out of date isn’t simple, and neither is getting the updates.

-A quickie refresher: Windows is designed to work with all sorts of hardware – even hardware that might not exist yet.
+A quickie refresher: Windows is designed to work with all sorts of hardware, even hardware that might not yet exist.

-The way Windows manages to do this is that programs are written to use a fairly generic, albeit complex, interface.
-When you set up the machine, or install new hardware, software translates those generic instructions into whatever the actual hardware on the machine requires.
+Windows manages to do this by writing programs to use a fairly generic, albeit complex, interface.
+When you set up the machine or install new hardware, software is installed to translate those generic instructions into whatever the hardware on the machine requires.

-For example, your video card has software that knows how to translate generic Windows instructions to “draw a pixel here”, or “change the resolution to this” into the specific instructions required by the specific video card in your computer.
-Different video card, different driver, but Windows and Windows programs still do the same things the same generic way.
+For example, your video card’s driver knows how to translate generic Windows instructions to “draw a pixel here” or “change the resolution to this” into the specific instructions required by the specific video card in your computer.
+Different video card, different driver, but Windows programs still do the same things in the same generic way.

-- Specific to the hardware they’re designed for.
+- Drivers are specific to the hardware for which they’re designed.

-- Like any software, they can have bugs, security vulnerabilities, and the like.
+- Drivers, like any software, can have bugs and security vulnerabilities.

-That means every so often they need updates.
+That means that every so often, they need updates.

-The real question is more like “how do I know if there’s a more up-to-date version of the device drivers that are installed on my machine?”
+The real question is “How do I know if there’s a more up-to-date version of the device drivers installed on my machine?”

-If the drivers were installed with Windows itself, then there’s a good chance that your answer is very, very simple: Windows Update will tell you, and very likely handle the update for you.
+If the drivers were installed with Windows itself, your answer is very simple: Windows Update will handle any updates for you.
+That’s all most people need to do.

 If your drivers were not installed as part of Windows — and it can be hard to tell — things get more complicated.

 I find most to be the classic “we’ll tell you what’s wrong for free, but if you want us to fix it, it’ll cost you money” model.
-Not that there’s anything inherently wrong with that; but I often see it in many areas besides driver updates, and to be honest, some of them are scams, or close to it.
-So, for better or worse, I avoid the entire class of scanning tools that fall into that model.
+There’s not really anything inherently wrong with that approach, but it certainly rubs me the wrong way.
+Some are scams or close to it.

-And when it comes to drivers, as I’ll describe in a moment, the resulting lack of information (is a driver out of date?) doesn’t really bother me that much.
+When it comes to drivers, not knowing if a driver is out of date doesn’t really bother me much.

-Aside from relying on Windows Update, I actively look for driver updates only when I’m trying to track down a problem (or hear of a problem) with a specific driver or device.
+I look for driver updates only when I’m trying to track down a problem with a specific driver or device.